SolisTecnologia/SoBot-Agri-Tech/README.md

 # Programming Example

- Programming example for the Solis robot to perform tasks using the Agri-Tech module.
+ Programming example for SoBot to perform tasks using the Agri-Tech module and computer vision for decision making.

+The application of the computer vision technique is used in this example to detect objects with specific chromatic characteristics, such as green and red, which can be associated, respectively, with healthy and diseased plants.
+When carrying out this identification, the programming triggers the liquid release system directed only to the plants diagnosed as sick, making the liquid application system precise and efficient.

 ### Programming Language